 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, MANN+HUMMEL GmbH reported total carbon emissions of approximately 197,000 kg CO2e for Scope 1 and 2 combined, with Scope 1 emissions at about 48,000 kg CO2e and Scope 2 emissions at approximately 160,000 kg CO2e (market-based).
-The company also disclosed Scope 3 emissions, which totalled around 300,000 kg CO2e, broken down into various categories including upstream transportation and distribution (about 233,000 kg CO2e) and employee commute (approximately 20,000 kg CO2e).
-Comparatively, in 2022, MANN+HUMMEL's total emissions for Scope 1 and 2 were about 221,000 kg CO2e, indicating a reduction in emissions in 2023.
-The company has set ambitious climate commitments, aiming for net-zero emissions in Scope 1 and 2 by 2035.
-Additionally, MANN+HUMMEL plans to transition to 100% renewable energy for its electricity needs by 2025, utilising renewable energy tariffs, power purchase agreements (PPAs), and renewable energy certificates (EACs).
-The emissions data is cascaded from MANN+HUMMEL GmbH, reflecting its commitment to sustainability and climate action within the automotive and filtration industry.
+In 2023, MANN+HUMMEL GmbH reported total carbon emissions of approximately 197,000 kg CO2e, comprising 48,000 kg CO2e from Scope 1, 160,000 kg CO2e from Scope 2 (market-based), and significant contributions from Scope 3 emissions, including 233,000 kg CO2e from upstream transportation and distribution.
+The company has set ambitious climate commitments, aiming for net-zero emissions in its production processes by 2035 for both Scope 1 and Scope 2 emissions.
+Additionally, MANN+HUMMEL plans to transition to 100% renewable energy sources for its electricity needs by 2025, utilising renewable energy tariffs, power purchase agreements (PPAs), and renewable energy certificates (EACs).
+This data is cascaded from MANN+HUMMEL GmbH, reflecting its commitment to sustainability and climate action within the automotive and filtration industry.

 Access structured emissions data, company-specific emission factors, and source documents